 a.
 How is the distribution of the sub-projects between the institutes determined?

 The Bersiap was a short but intense period of violence at the start of the war of independence, so it is an integral part of the research programme.
 Research into this period was therefore already part of the proposal in 2012.
-The Bersiap is even more important in the Dutch context, in view of the high demand for clarity about this period in the Dutch East Indian community.
+The Bersiap is even more important in the Dutch context, in view of the high demand for clarity about this period in the Indonesian community.
 Furthermore, the Bersiap is a complex period that is still the subject of many ambiguities and myths.
-The research will place this period in the wider context of the power vacuum and the violence carried out in the first phase of the Indonesian revolution and in the context of political developments which had already taken place before the Japanese occupation in colonial society.
+The research will place this period in the wider context of the power vacuum and the violence carried out in the first phase of the Indonesian revolution and in the context of political developments that took place already before the Japanese occupation in colonial society.

-A Dutch Social Resonance Group has been established, representing seven Dutch umbrella organizations that are focused on remembrance and memorialization, and/or on the Dutch East Indian and the veteran community.
+A Dutch Social Resonance Group has been established, representing seven Dutch umbrella organisations that are focused on remembrance and memorialisation, and/or on the Indonesian and the veteran community.
 Regular consultations are held with this resonance group about the structure and implementation of the research, the public activities to be organised, and the responses from society.
 In consultation with Indonesian partners, we are currently examining how thoughts can also be exchanged in Indonesia (and/or with Indonesian groups in the Netherlands) about the research programme.

-The programme regularly organises public seminars and debates, some of which are in cooperation with other organizations.
+The programme regularly organises public seminars and debates, some of which are in cooperation with other organisations.
+The first two seminars (in September 2017 and September 2018) were held at Pakhuis de Zwijger, in Amsterdam.
+In November 2019 we organized a public seminar in cooperation with the National Archives in The Hague.
 In addition, scientific conferences will be held during the research, both in the Netherlands and in Indonesia.
-For instance, an international conference will be organised in 2019 at the NIAS (Netherlands Institute for Advanced Study in the Humanities and Social Sciences), where comparisons will be drawn between different decolonization wars.
+In juni 2019 for instance, the NIAS-theme group organized an international conference, (Netherlands Institute for Advanced Study in the Humanities and Social Sciences), where comparisons were drawn between different decolonisation wars.

-A synthesis of the research programme will also be published.
-Rather than being a definitive historiography of the period being studied, this synthesis is a summary study based on the most important findings and results of the sub-sections of the research.
-The synthesis will endeavour to answer the most important questions about decolonization policy, violence and war, with a focus on (the clarification of) Dutch military action.
+A compendium of the research programme will also be published.
+Rather than being a definitive historiography of the period being studied, this compendium is a summary study based on the most important findings and results of the sub-sections of the research.
+The compendium will endeavour to answer the most important questions about decolonisation policy, violence and war; with a focus on (the clarification of) Dutch military action.
 Ample attention will be paid to the historical, political and international context, and the aftermath of the war.
-All researchers involved – including the Indonesian ones – and the members of the Scientific Advisory Board will have input into, and will discuss, the contents of the synthesis, which will therefore be the product of a collective scientific process.
-The synthesis will be written by KITLV director Gert Oostindie and published in Dutch, Indonesian and English.
+The compendium will be the product of a collective scientific process.
+It will be written by KITLV director Gert Oostindie in cooperation with an editiorial board which represents the eight researchprojects.
+The compendium will be published in Dutch, Indonesian and English.